Information for New Students | Episcopal High School

 Making the Transition

-To assist our youngest students in making the transition to boarding school life, Episcopal has instituted a special program in which a faculty team teaches, advises, and provides dormitory supervision for freshmen.
-Ninth grade dorms have earlier check-in and lights-out times, plus increased support and dorm supervision in the evening.
+To assist our youngest students in making the transition to boarding school life, Episcopal 9th grade experience includes a faculty team that teaches, advises, and provides dormitory supervision for freshmen.
+Ninth grade dorms have earlier check-in and lights-out times, mandatory study hall for most of the first semester, plus increased support and dorm supervision in the evening.
 To help freshmen develop good study skills, teachers closely monitor their daily progress through frequent tests, quizzes, and graded homework assignments.
 The ninth grade deans monitor the progress of all freshmen to ensure a smooth transition.
+Additionally all 9th graders are enrolled in EHS 101 to get familiar with campus life.
+This mini course is taught by administrators and other essential faculty.

-As an incoming ninth grader, you will also participate in the Burch Outdoor Program.
+Incoming ninth graders will also participate in the Burch Outdoor Program early in the school year.
 The program, which began in 1998, is designed to build confidence and leadership skills, to improve the cohesion of the class, and to foster relations with EHS faculty members in a non-academic setting.
 Please read through the contents of the "Burch Outdoor Program for 9th Grade" tab on this webpage.
 Should you have questions, either general or specific, about the Burch Outdoor Program, please contact Patrick Thompson directly, at PWT@episcopalhighschool.org.

 10th & 11th Grade Transition

 Sophomore and junior students and their families who are new to Episcopal High School will have the opportunity to meet with the 10th and 11th Grade Deans during orientation.
-From there, the deans will work closely with the new sophomores and juniors, their advisors, teachers, learning specialists, and the Academic Dean in order to connect the different layers of support in place to help students with their transition.
-The new sophomores and juniors will also have time reserved to become acquainted with our McCain-Ravenel Center/Washington Program, College Counseling Office, Technology Office, and Library, to name a few topics.
+From there, the deans will work closely with the new sophomores and juniors, their advisors, teachers, learning specialists, and the Assistant Head for Academics in order to connect the different layers of support and help students with their transition.
+New sophomores and juniors will also have time reserved to become acquainted with our McCain-Ravenel Center/Washington Program, College Counseling Office, Technology Office, and Library, to name a few topics.
 Through grade-level work during McCain-Ravenel Center programming on Mondays and in our Residential Life Curriculum, the 10th and 11th graders will get to know each other and start to forge their class identities.
+Finally all new 10th graders are enrolled in EHS 101 to get familiar with campus life.
+This mini course is taught by administrators and other essential faculty.

 Counseling Services